 However, in some countries, Poste Restante is tricky.
 For instance, sometimes you must show up within 14 days or risk forfeiting your mail.
 You also need to know when you will be in a certain city far enough in advance to let your friends and family know.
 Of course, you also have to take the time to go to the post office.
 And sometimes you will have to return more than once if your mail has not arrived yet.

 Poste Restante still has its place in the travel world.
 It is an economical way to collect cards from family and friends.
-But it is far from the best system for having important mail forwarded to you.
-For that, you will need virtual mail services.
+But it is far from the fastest system for having important mail forwarded to you.
+For that, you will need virtual mail services (more on that below).

 Poste Restante Locations for Expats

-Poste Restante is a long-established service within Australia run by the national postal service, Australia Post, which allows you to have your post sent to a city-center holding place.
-There your post will be held for up to 1 month and you can go in and collect it by providing proof of identity, such as a passport.
+Poste Restante is a long-established service within Australia.
+It’s run by the national postal service, Australia Post, which allows you to have your post sent to a city-center holding place.
+Your mail will be held there for up to one month.
+You can go in and collect it by providing proof of identity, such as a passport.

-For example, for the Adelaide GPO (General Post Office, i.e. the main post office in the city of Adelaide) you would address the letter or parcel to your recipient this way:
+For example, if you were sending mail to someone in Adelaide, you would address the letter or parcel to your recipient this way for the Adelaide GPO (General Post Office, i.e. the main post office in the city of Adelaide):

 Recipient’s Full Name